-- Gather information of the employee regarding his work history, medical history, insurance policies, and prior workers’ compensation claims.
+- Gather information about the employee regarding his work history, medical history, insurance policies, and prior workers’ compensation claims.
 This would help you during the claim.

 - It is your duty to offer medical care to the employee without delay.
 This would also help you to understand how genuine the claim is.
 Expressing immediate concern and care would help to prevent the claim to enter litigation.

-- Get a clear idea of the workers’ compensation law of your state where you own the business.
+- Get a clear idea of the workers’ compensation law of the state where you own the business.

 - Try to accommodate the employee in a suitable transitional or light-duty work program during his recovery from the injury.
 It depends on the health condition and the willingness of the worker.
 However, this would also help you to reduce the costs and return the employee back to his work.

 Exceptions in Construction Accident Claims

-Some construction accidents may have exceptions in which the employee can bypass the workers’ compensation statutes and claim for damages.
+Some construction accidents may have exceptions in which the employee can bypass the workers’ compensation statutes and claim damages.
 This would be applicable if the accident involves third-party contractors, property owners, and equipment manufacturers.
 It is called a ‘third party claim’ where the cause of injury would be the wrongful act of an unrelated third party.

 In such accidents, the limitations of workers’ compensation would not apply and the employee can pursue either a personal injury claim or product liability lawsuit along with the workers’ compensation benefits.
 However, the employee should prove the negligence factor of the defendant in such claims.